AbdulRahmanBenatia/Allam-Challenge/README.md

 # Allam Challenge - Poetry App

-Welcome to the **Allam Challenge**, a simple poetry app built to inspire creativity and explore the beauty of poetry.
-This app is designed to generate and display poems based on various inputs and preferences.
+Welcome to the **Allam Challenge**, Arabic poetry app based on ALLAM LLM, built to enhance the use of Arabic language in AI, especially LLMs, and serve as a place for Arabic poetry enthusiasts where they can find most of their needs.

 ## Features
+- Classify Arabic Poetry Meters.
 - Generate poetry based on user input.
 - Customizable poem structure and themes.
+- Explain poem verses in a simple language.
+- Directly prompt the LLM with your own questions about Arabic Poetry.
 - Easy to use interface.

 ## Installation